dustinlacewell/hades/docs/di.md

 # Dependency Injection

-Dependency Injection is a big topic and central to Hades development.
+Dependency Injection is a big topic but central to Hades development.

 If you're unsure about why you should care, the definitive resource is [Dependency Injection by MarkSeeman](https://www.amazon.com/Dependency-Injection-NET-Mark-Seemann/dp/1935182501) but feel free to just google it.